yunify/qingcloud-sdk-go/docs/configuration.md

 ## Usage

-Just create a config structure instance with your API AccessKey, and initialize services that you need using Init() function of target service.
+1. Just create a config structure instance with your API AccessKey, and initialize services that you need using Init() function of target service.

+2. Or if you do not want to expose your AccessKeyID and SecretAccessKey, you can also call our API without them in the following way:
+- Go to our IAM service, create an instance role and attach it to your instance.
+- Create the config structure instance without AccessKeyID and SecretAccessKey.

 ### Code Snippet